Western Australian Procurement Rules FAQs

 Last updated:

 The Western Australian Procurement Rules (the Rules) have been in place since 1 June 2021.
-During this time Finance has received questions from across Stage agencies, seeking clarification on the application of some Rules.
+During this time, Finance has received questions from Stage agencies seeking clarification on the application of some Rules.

-Finance has compiled these queries into this Frequently Asked Questions page to clarify the queries most often raised.
+Finance has compiled these queries into this Frequently Asked Questions page to clarify the issues most often raised.

 State agencies can seek further advice from Finance through their Customer Team representative.